AdheeshBhat/AlarmingApp/AlarmApp/readme.txt

 Low Priority Fixes
-1. Add AM and PM to all displayed times instead of  24 hr clock (for home screen and reminders screen)
+1. Add AM and PM to all displayed times instead of  24 hr clock (for home screen and reminders screen)      - Done
-2. Remove blue highlight when moving away from page (home & reminders screens)
+2. Remove blue highlight when moving away from page (home & reminders screens)                              - Done